thebezelproject/BezelProject/README.md

 ***NOTE***
 To have global support, these bezel packs will only work if the ROMs you are using are named according to the No-Intro naming convention used by EmuMovies/HyperSpin.

+Systems with shared Retroarch cores and filenames:
+Only one bezel can exist for a specific game name, so systems that share the same Retroarch core and rom filename will use the same bezel.

 -------
 INSTALLATION - using a Raspberry Pi build of RetroPie